 - ✓1.
-Finish the Doubts
+The Cogito

 - ✓2.
-The Cogito

-- ✓3.
 The Wax Argument

-- 4. Descartes's Rule
+- 3. Descartes's Rule

-- 5. Foundationalism
+- 4. Foundationalism

-- 6. The Resemblance Hypothesis
+- 5. The Resemblance Hypothesis

-- 7. The Solipsistic Barrier
+- 6. The Solipsistic Barrier

-- 8. Causal Argument for God's Existence

 Descartes's Rule

 - We need some kind of mark, or rule, which enables us to separate knowledge from mere belief. - We start with the Cogito. - "Surely in this first instance of knowledge, there is nothing but a certain clear and distinct perception of what I affirm.
 Yet this would hardly be enough to render me certain of the truth of a thing, if it could ever happen that something I perceived so clearly and distinctly were false.
 And thus I now seem able to posit as a general rule that everything I very clearly and distinctly perceive is true" (47). - How can we apply this rule?